The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 Your cap table is the single document most likely to raise a question.
 Keep it clean and up to date.
 If you're using a cap table management tool like Carta or Pulley, export the current state before adding it to the room.

-Investors are backing the team as much as the business.
 This section confirms who's actually on board, how they're compensated, and whether key roles are filled.

 If you're raising from VCs specifically, the checklist gets slightly more structured than angel-stage diligence.
 VCs typically run a formal process with a defined request list.
 Here's what a typical VC due diligence checklist covers, and roughly how each document maps to their decision-making process.

-VCs move faster than founders expect once they're in diligence.
+VCs move faster than people expect once they're in diligence.
 Have everything in the room before you share the link.
 Don't send a half-built room and say "more coming soon" - that erodes confidence at the worst time.

 01_Company overview